 As every year passes we continue to slow down.
 Instead, we get a more intimate feel for a destination that we are exploring and immerse ourselves in the culture.
 In our experience, it’s better to travel deeper rather than more.
 Spend more time just relaxing and allow yourself to sit in a coffee shop, nap in a park, or take a walk on the beach.

 We’ve done some adventurous stuff.
 However, that doesn’t mean we did so without fear.
 Almost every defining moment in travel comes with a sense of fear and us questioning a decision.
 That can range from quitting that job, booking that flight, starting that conversation, accepting that ride, or taking that jump.

 Travel is about new experiences.
 With new experiences also comes being afraid.
 There have been many times when I was scared on our journey (like that time we bought a car in Africa and no idea what we were doing).
 However, I often find myself taking the leap metaphorically (literally in the case of bungee jumping) and I’m happy I do.
 Fear is meant to guide us, not govern us.

 Connect with social media

 We love to add travelers we meet on Facebook.
-Social media has brought many problems into our society, but it has also transformed it many positive ways.
+Social media has brought many problems into our society, but it has also transformed it in many positive ways.
 It also works the other way around and sometimes we actually meet people in person that we have met online.

 We’re now connected to friends across the world.
 Many that we would not be if it were the old days and we had to email or *gasp* write letters.
-It’s such a common sense travel tip, but it’s easy to forget to ask for that person’s contact details.
+It’s such a common-sense travel tip, but it’s easy to forget to ask for that person’s contact details.
 Make it a habit to ask for contact details when you meet a new friend, I promise it won’t come across as “You guys on Myspace?“.